 ELIGIBILITY: Dentists across the country have volunteered to provide dental care.
 They do this for free to eligible applicants.

-If you have a permanent disability, or over 65 years old, or medically compromised, and don’t have enough money to pay for dental care, you may qualify for free treatment through the DDS program.
+If you have a permanent disability or are over 65 years old or have a chronic and serious illness and don’t have enough money to pay for dental care, you may qualify for free treatment through the DDS program.